 This morning we take a tour of Kununurra’s surrounding farming country.
 Drive through parts of the massive Ord River Irrigation Scheme on Ivanhoe Plains, where melons, mangoes, sandalwood and other crops are grown.
 After a visit to the award winning Sandalwood Factory we begin our trek south to the World Heritage Listed Purnululu National Park, arriving late afternoon.
 We’ll spend the next two nights at the Bungle Bungle Savannah Lodge, owned by Outback Spirit in partnership with Aviair/HeliSpirit.
 The lodge features comfortable cabins with ensuite bathrooms and is the only lodge in the park with a swimming pool!
 Meals: B.L.D

 Today we explore the wonders of Purnululu, including its unique orange and black beehive shaped domes.
 First up, enjoy a breathtaking 18-minute scenic helicopter flight over the park with a bird’s eye view of its astounding natural features.
-This flight is valued at $299 and is now included in the tour fare for 2019!
+This flight is valued at $299 and is now included in the tour fare!
 Afterwards, enjoy a walk along Piccaninny Creek to the mind boggling natural amphitheatre of Cathedral Gorge.
 Then, follow the ‘dome trail’ for a closer inspection of the Park’s unique geological formations.

 This afternoon we’ll head to the northern region of the Bungle Bungles to visit Echidna Chasm before returning to the lodge.
 Meals: B.L.D

 Please Note: If you’d prefer not to take the included scenic helicopter flight, you can remove it from your itinerary and will receive a $299 price reduction on the tour fare.